DeepDoge/nostr-scripts/README.md

 ## What a Client Actually Does

-A Rollupstr client does not download or replay a global rollup.
+A Nostr-Scripts client does not download or replay a global rollup.

 It only: